Topological modular forms and the absence of all heterotic global anomalies: Introduction

 \subsubsection{Mathematical reformulation}

-A simplifying feature of anomalies in general is that it is unchanged under continuous deformations.
-This allows us to consider SCFTs up to continuous deformations.
-Here the conjecture of Segal, Stolz and Teichner \cite{oldSegal,Segal,StolzTeichner1,StolzTeichner2} plays a crucial role: \begin{conj} Let $\SQFT_{-\nu}$ be the `space' of 2d spin \Nequals{(0,1)} supersymmetric quantum field theories with anomaly $\nu\in (I_\bZ\Omega^\spin)^4(\pt) \simeq \bZ$.
-The sequence $\{\SQFT_\bullet\}$ forms an $\Omega$-spectrum, and agrees with $\TMF$, the topological modular forms. \end{conj}
+Let us try to reformulate our question mathematically.
+For this purpose the conjecture of Segal, Stolz and Teichner \cite{oldSegal,Segal,StolzTeichner1,StolzTeichner2} plays a crucial role: \begin{conj} Let $\SQFT_{-\nu}$ be the `space' of 2d unitary spin \Nequals{(0,1)} supersymmetric quantum field theories (SQFT) with anomaly $\nu\in (I_\bZ\Omega^\spin)^4(\pt) \simeq \bZ$.
+The sequence $\{\SQFT_\bullet\}$ forms an $\Omega$-spectrum, and agrees with $\TMF$, the topological modular forms. \end{conj} The deformation class of an SQFT, then, should define a class in $\TMF$, and therefore there is a map

+This will become useful as we will see shortly, since the input for the heterotic string construction is an SCFT, which is a special version of an SQFT.

 There are various physical and mathematical pieces of evidence behind the conjecture.
-One mathematical evidence is that there is a simpler version which can be mathematically formulated and proved rigorously: \begin{thm}[=Theorem 1.0.1 of \cite{StolzTeichner2}] Let $\mathrm{SQM}_{-\nu}$ be the `space' of 1d \pinm\ \Nequals1 supersymmetric quantum field theory (i.e.~ time-reversal invariant \Nequals1 supersymmetric quantum mechanics) with anomaly $\nu\in (I_\bZ\Omega^\pinm )^3(\pt) \simeq \bZ/8\bZ$.
-The sequence $\{\mathrm{SQM}_\bullet\}$ forms an $\Omega$-spectrum, and agrees with $\KO$. \end{thm} In this paper we assume the validity of this conjecture, and use an element in $\TMF^{-\nu}(\pt)=\pi_0(\TMF_{-\nu})$ as an input.
+One mathematical evidence is that there is a simpler version which can be mathematically formulated and proved rigorously: \begin{thm}[=Theorem 1.1 of \cite{StolzTeichner1}\footnote{ We note that in \cite{StolzTeichner1}, the spaces $\mathrm{SQM}_\bullet$ were defined and shown to be homeomorphic to a particular model of the classifying spaces of $\KO_\bullet$, but that the $\Omega$-spectrum maps were not constructed or interpreted physically on the side of $\mathrm{SQM}_\bullet$.
+For the interpretation of the $\Omega$-spectrum maps in $\TMF$, see e.g.~\cite[Sec.~2.5]{Gaiotto:2019gef}. }] Let $\mathrm{SQM}_{-\nu}$ be the `space' of 1d unitary \pinm\ \Nequals1 supersymmetric quantum field theory (i.e.~ time-reversal invariant \Nequals1 supersymmetric quantum mechanics) with anomaly $\nu\in (I_\bZ\Omega^\pinm )^3(\pt) \simeq \bZ/8\bZ$.
+The sequence $\{\mathrm{SQM}_\bullet\}$ forms an $\Omega$-spectrum, and agrees with $\KO$. \end{thm} In this paper we assume the validity of Conjecture~\ref{conj:SST}.
 For the details on $\TMF$ and its connective version $\tmf$, we refer the reader to the textbook \cite{TMFBook}; we also have a very brief summary in Appendix~\ref{sec:tmfdata}.

-The output of the heterotic string theory construction is a quantum gravity theory, which is defined on a manifold with string structure.\footnote{ The string structure is associated to the fibration and is obtained by successively giving an orientation to trivialize $w_1$, a spin structure to trivialize $w_2$, and a string structure to trivialize $p_1/2$. } Therefore, according to \PhysicsFact~\ref{fact:anomaly}, its anomaly is characterized by an element in $I_\bZ\Omega^\text{string}(\pt)$.
-Then, anomalies of quantum gravity theories produced by heterotic string construction are characterized by a map where the shift in the degree is fixed to be $20$ by a physics argument, as we will explain in more detail below.
-Morally, this map $\alpha_\stri$ should be considered as a part of a commuting square where the upper horizontal arrow is yet to be mathematically defined, but the lower horizontal arrow appears as an avatar which can be described rigorously.